 At Holy Cross, children to build on their learning, progressively acquiring the knowledge and skills needed for the next stage in their education.
 This means ensuring children are confident in reading, writing and maths, which supports them in fully accessing the broad curriculum and enrichment opportunities available.
 Pupils are given opportunities to rehearse and embed these skills daily.
 They are challenged not only to develop their understanding, but to master and articulate it.
 As a result, our pupils are successful, self-motivated, independent learners who love to learn.

-As a school, we place a great deal of importance on academic learning, and we take the progress and attainment of each child, however, we also view each child as a complete person, and our curriculum has been tailored to ensure that each child recognises their place in our community,
+As a school, we place a high importance on academic learning, and we take the progress and attainment of each child into account, however, we also view each child as a complete person, and our curriculum has been tailored to ensure that each child recognises their place in our community

 and in our ever-changing world.
 At the heart of our RE programme is the mystery of God’s selfrevelation of love through Jesus Christ.
 Come and See gives pupils the opportunity to explore the mystery of faith through Scripture and Tradition.